Spirulina Protein and

 Spirulina protein is being touted as one of the most digestible proteins on the planet.

-Many say this beautiful green colored algae is a powerful super food because the protein content of spirulina is a whopping 60 to 70%.
+Many say this beautiful blue green colored algae is a powerful super food because the protein content of spirulina is a whopping 60 to 70%.

 Probably not, however I really like spirulina for other reasons.

 The health benefits of this blue green algae include providing essential vitamins and minerals.
 Spirulina also contains an ample amount of chlorophyll.

 The Benefits of Chlorophyll

 Chlorophyll has anti-inflammatory and antioxidant effects and can help maintain a more alkaline environment.